digital-asset/daml/lenses.md

 r with field1 = r.field1 with field2 = f r.field1.field2
 ```

 If we ever want to make lenses significantly less appealing in DAML than they are today, we need to innovate and make the builtin syntax competitive when it comes to nested record updates.
-Who would still want to use lense if you could simply write
+Who would still want to use lenses if you could simply write
 ```
 r.field1.field2 ~= f
 ```